simulieren/ts-mockup-generator/README.md

 - [ ] Use a smaller version of puppeteer
 - [ ] Add image optimization for size
 - [x] Add support for multiple processes multiple threads via worker threads
+- [x] Run multiple instances of puppeteer in parallel

 ## Usage